Making breaking GraphQL changes without breaking anything

 While the technique has some weaknesses when it comes to GraphQL tooling that consumes service schemas, it’s still generally pretty safe.
 Stripe uses a similar concept when they migrate incoming requests and outgoing responses to their REST API as part of their versioning strategy, and they haven’t (yet) run into any problems as far as I know.

-While you can perform arbitrarily complicated transformations to incoming queries, I would recommend only using the technique for straightforward schema changes like swapping a scalar type or migrating a mutation over to taking a single input argument.
-The more complicated the transformation, the more surprising the mismatch between runtime service behavior and the advertised schema becomes.
+While you can perform arbitrarily complicated transformations to incoming queries, I would recommend only using the technique for straightforward schema changes like swapping a scalar type or migrating a mutation over to taking a single input

-2. Assuming you aren’t doing anything crazy, like type-checking everything at runtime against the live service schema!
+is more flexible, though, and there’s nothing wrong with enforcing the object constraint out of band.↩ - Assuming you aren’t doing anything crazy, like type-checking everything at runtime against the live service schema!↩